dyco-uparis/DyCo/BranchingNetworksFromExperimentToTheory_2025.md

 The workshop is organized by Corentions Bisot, Thibault Chassereau and [Éric Herbert](mailto:eric.herbert@u-paris.fr).

 The workshop will take place over two days, on **26 and 27 June 2025**, on the Paris rive gauche campus of the **Université Paris Cité** (Paris 13).
-Presentations will take place in room 326 of the Lamarck building (35 rue H. Brion).
+Presentations will take place in room 326 of the Lamarck building, 35 rue Hélène Brion, nearest  metro station  *Bibliothèque de France*,line 14.

 # Program